msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ![My stupid self, right at that first peak.](./dunningkruger.png)

 I started my long, painful tumble from the top of Mt.
 Stupid very shortly after moving to my new village.
-After living and working with other Gaijin who were much more "fluent" in Japanese than me.
-The first realizations that not only was I nowhere near fluent, but my Japanese was in fact **horrible** was about the first or second day on the job when my Japanese co-worker took me around to 挨拶 (aisatsu) or greet all our Japanese neighbors.
+From living and working with other Gaijin who were much more "fluent" in Japanese than myself.
+After hearing their conversations in Japanese it started to dawn on me, that maybe my Japanese wasn't as good as I thought.

+When it really started to sink in that not only was I nowhere near fluent, but my Japanese was in fact **horrible**, was about the first or second day on the job.
+My Japanese co-worker took me around to 挨拶 (aisatsu) or greet all our Japanese neighbors.
 It was my first time hearing that word and the first thing I did was announce to all my coworkers that I was going 暗殺 (ansatsu) all my neighbors.
-Just a small pronunciation mistake but I had just announced to all of 15 coworkers that I was going to assassinate all of my neighbors ...
+Just a small pronunciation mistake but I had just announced to all of my 15 coworkers that I was going **to assassinate** all of my neighbors ...
 Not the best first impression.

-Also while in the midst of brutally assassinating ...
-I mean pleasantly greeting all neighbors, I had the awful realization couldn't understand anything of what was being spoken, **nothing**.
-It felt like being a floundering child lost in the middle of the ocean.
-I had finally arrived at the bottom of the Valley of Despair (maybe a place the Irish polyglot had not spent enough time learning to reach, perhaps?).
+And while in the midst of brutally assassinating ...
+I mean pleasantly greeting all neighbors, I had another awful realization, I couldn't understand anything of what was being spoken, **nothing**.
+And after being paraded around the neighborhood for hours and speaking with half the village and understanding nothing except the occasional 子供(children) or 自転車 (bicycle) and not being able to answer any questions (which were translated to me because couldn't understand them directly) with anything other incomprehensible stuttering, I had finally arrived at the bottom of the Valley of Despair (maybe a place the Irish polyglot had not spent enough time learning to reach, perhaps?).

 How could this be?
-I had used all the apps Reddit had recommended, I spent the time, I was learning the kanji maybe I knew about ~500 by then.
+I had used all the apps Reddit had recommended, I spent the time, I was learning the kanji, I knew about ~500 by then.
 What was wrong?
 Surely after 3 months, I should be able to understand something right!?

 So I went back to the drawing board and tried to revise my study strategy to become fluent within the 1-year mark, surely that was more reasonable, right?
 This time I called upon the Reddit sensei's and cast out the internet blogging gurus (Sorry Benny but fuck you), and started consuming their beginner wiki like every word was the word of GOD himself.
 The result of my research from the holy father is as follows.